 $0 Medicare Advantage Plan Cost Explained

-What Costs Am I Responsible For With A $0 Premium Medicare Advantage Plan?
+What Costs Am I Responsible for With a $0 Premium Medicare Advantage Plan?

-1. You must pay copayments and coinsurance: Medicare Advantage plans work differently than Original Medicare regarding cost sharing.
+1. You must pay copayments and coinsurance.
+Medicare Advantage plans work differently than Original Medicare regarding cost sharing.
 Instead of paying 20% of the Medicare-approved amount for most services, you’ll pay a copayment, coinsurance, or deductible set by the plan.

 For example, a plan might charge you $10 for a primary care visit, $50 for a specialist visit, or a percentage of the cost of hospitalization.